Position: Executive Officer

-Cole’s books include: The Cult of True Victimhood: From the War on Welfare to the War on Terror (Stanford University Press), Derangement and Liberalism (Routledge Press) and How Capitalism Forms Our Lives (Routledge Press) .
-Her articles have appeared in journals such as Signs, American Studies, Feminist Studies, Michigan Law Review, Gender, Work & Organization, Les Cahiers du Genre , Critical Horizons, and WSQ.
+Cole’s books include: The Cult of True Victimhood: From the War on Welfare to the War on Terror (Stanford University Press), Derangement and Liberalism (Routledge Press) and How Capitalism Forms Our Lives (Routledge Press).
+Her articles have appeared in journals such as Signs, American Studies, Theory & Event, Feminist Studies, Michigan Law Review, Gender, Work & Organization, Les Cahiers du Genre, Critical Horizons, European Journal of Cultural Studies, and WSQ.

-Cole is co-editor of philoSOPHIA: A Journal of transContinental Feminism, and on the editorial boards of Politics & Gender, Women’s Studies Quarterly, and International Journal of Criminology & Sociological Theory.
-She is the recipient of the 2008 President’s Award for Excellence in Teaching, a Mellon Resident Fellowship at the Humanities Center (2009-10), and currently serves as a principal scholar in the “Vulnerable & Dynamic Forms of Life” International Network of Research, an interdisciplinary research collective supported by funding from the National Center for Scientific Research.
-She also serves as the Executive Officer of the PhD/MA Program in Political Science at the Graduate Center.
+Cole is co-editor of Polity, Journal of Political Science and of philoSOPHIA: A Journal of transContinental Feminism.
+She is also a member of the editorial boards of Politics & Gender, Women’s Studies Quarterly, and International Journal of Criminology & Sociological Theory.
+A recipient of the 2008 President’s Award for Excellence in Teaching, and a Mellon Resident Fellowship at the Humanities Center (2009-10), Cole currently serves as a principal scholar in the “Vulnerable & Dynamic Forms of Life” International Network of Research, an interdisciplinary research collective supported by funding from the National Center for Scientific Research.
+Currently, she serves as the Executive Officer of the PhD/MA Program in Political Science at the Graduate Center.
+Cole is also a member of the Activist Educators Collective of the New York City Alliance Against Sexual Assault.

 Alyson Cole.
 The Cult of True Victimhood: From the War on Welfare to the War on Terror (Stanford Univ.
 Press, 2006)